 HELLO.
 My name is Kate and I like Friends reruns and sandwiches featuring complicated mayonnaise.
 Technically my name is actually Kathrine, inconveniently spelled without an “e” in the middle, which means a bunch of KathErines with gmail accounts get a lot of my “urgent” Old Navy emails.
 Enjoy the maxi dress!
 Now an entire 25 cents off.

 I live in a small town in Eastern Pennsylvania, a day’s trip away from New York, Baltimore, Philadelphia, and Washington D.C.
-My kids are Waylon (3, almost 4) and Eva (1, almost 15).
+My kids are Waylon, Eva, and Novi.
 My husband’s name is James but he goes by Austin.
-I guess both our parents liked things super confusing.
-Next weekend he’ll graduate from medical school and in June start a five year residency in Radiology.
-This first year will presumably be the hardest, with work weeks averaging over 80 hours a week.
-I’m sure you’ll be hearing from me.
+I guess both our parents liked things complicated.
+A few summers ago he graduated from medical school and started a six year residency in Radiology.
+We take things one day at a time.

-In case you are wondering about the mild home renovations referenced on Instagram, we live in a modest three bedroom house Austin’s parents bought at the beginning of medical school.
-Because we rent from them–we can make renovations as we are able.
-When we matched to Penn State Hershey this Spring, we decided not to move (thank you Jesus) and just upgrade a few things.
+In case you are wondering about the mild home renovations referenced on Instagram, we live in a very modest three bedroom home Austin’s parents bought at the beginning of medical school.
+Because we rent (pay the mortgage) from them–we can make renovations as we are able.
+When we matched to Penn State Hershey last Spring, we decided not to move (thank you Jesus) and just upgrade a few things.
 So far we’ve painted everything white and bought 100 items off Craigslist.
 We hope to own our own home someday, but for now paying a low mortgage on a house that’s not ours is actually pretty great.
 If the garbage disposal breaks, I just call my father-in-law.
 Please don’t tell him how to block phone numbers.
+Chances are we’ll stay in this house through residency, which means we’ll be here a total of 10 years.

 If you’re wondering what I actually look like (not just what I look like with 17 filters), here is an all natural photo I plugged into the age predictor site everyone’s been using this week.

-It identified me as 12-year-old.
+It identified me as 12-year-old girl.
 Bonus: I still dress like one too.